Can Large Language Model Agents Simulate Human Trust Behavior?

 Given these observations, we highlight our first core finding:

-LLM agents generally exhibit trust behaviors under the framework of Trust Game.
+LLM agents generally exhibit trust behavior under the framework of the Trust Game.

 Does Agent Trust Align with Human Trust?

-In this section, we aim to explore the fundamental relationship between agent trust and human trust, i.e., whether or not agent trust aligns with human trust, which can provide important insights on the feasibility of utilizing LLM agents to simulate human trust behaviors as well as more complex human interactions.
-First, we propose a new concept behavioral alignment and discuss its differences compared to existing alignment definitions.
-Then, we conduct extensive studies to investigate whether or not LLM agents exhibit behavioral alignment with humans regarding trust behaviors.
+In this section, we aim to explore the fundamental relationship between agent and human trust, i.e., whether or not agent trust aligns with human trust.
+This provides important insight regarding the feasibility of utilizing LLM agents to simulate human trust behavior as well as more complex human interactions that involve trust.
+First, we propose a new concept behavioral alignment and discuss its distinction from existing alignment definitions.
+Then, we conduct extensive studies to investigate whether or not LLM agents exhibit alignment with humans regarding trust behavior.

-This finding demonstrates the profound potential to utilize LLM agents, especially GPT-4, to simulate human trust behaviors embracing both actions and underlying reasoning processes, which paves the way for the simulation of more complex human interactions and society.
-Our finding also deepens the understanding of the fundamental analogy between LLMs and humans and opens doors to research on the LLM-human alignment beyond values.
+This finding underscores the potential of using LLM agents, especially GPT-4, to simulate human trust behavior, encompassing both actions and underlying reasoning processes.
+This paves the way for the simulation of more complex human interactions and institutions.
+This finding deepens our understanding of the fundamental analogy between LLMs and humans and opens avenues for research on LLM-human alignment beyond values.

 Probing Intrinsic Properties of Agent Trust